Deepseek-APIs/deepseek-mpi/README.md

 - Rank 0 hosts the ncurses TUI by default: optionally preload a file path, then type your payload and finish with a single `.` on its own line to send it to all ranks.
 - In `--repl` mode the TUI now mirrors a chat-style split window (scrolling output buffer plus dedicated upload/prompt fields).
 Use Tab to toggle between the upload path and the prompt, Enter to ingest a file (it streams straight into the buffer for MPI chunking), and press `Ctrl+K` to send the accumulated prompt; logs stay in the same pane so the shell never shows raw `mpirun` output mid-session.
 - Prefer a terminal REPL?
 Run `--no-tui --readline` (or `use_tui=false`, `use_readline_prompt=true`) and use the same `.` terminator; logs appear immediately below the prompt.
-- Add `--wait-exit` if you want a “Press Enter to exit…” pause after the cluster summary; CI/batch jobs should stick with the default (`--no-wait-exit`).
 - Logs default to `deepseek_mpi.log` in the working directory; rotate externally if desired.
-- When you launch through `deepseek_wrapper`, pass `--log-file /path/to/log` (alias `--log`) to override the MPI log destination and repeat `--verbose` to raise the underlying console verbosity.
+- Pass `--log-file /path/to/log` (alias `--log`) to override the MPI log destination and repeat `--verbose` to raise the underlying console verbosity.
 - Use `--response-dir` when you need deterministic artifacts for downstream pipelines or compliance.
 - Response files are enabled by default (saved under `responses/` per rank/chunk).
 Disable with `--no-response-files` if you only want log output.
 - `--tasks` ensures the entire file (including large spreadsheets) is read once and then auto-sliced, so you’re never limited by the number of hardware threads on the box.
-- Autoscaling keeps big drops moving: chunk mode divides payloads across existing ranks, while wrapper `--auto-scale-mode threads` multiplies the MPI rank count on the fly when a prompt crosses your size threshold.
+- Autoscaling keeps big drops moving: chunk mode divides payloads across existing ranks; threads mode simply logs a reminder that MPI ranks are fixed, so schedule a larger `-np` yourself if you need more concurrency.
 - Provider detection is automatic: endpoints, environment variable names, and well-known key prefixes (Anthropic `sk-ant-`, GLM `gk-`/`glm-`, Azure OpenAI `sk-aoai-`/`sk-az-`, etc.) steer the client toward the right REST API.
 Explicitly set `--api-provider` if you need to override the heuristic.
-- Inside the ncurses TUI, use `:set key=value`, `:show-config`, or `:config-help` to tweak runtime settings (endpoints, chunk sizes, providers, etc.) before launching the MPI job.
+- Inside the ncurses prompt, hit `Ctrl+C` to clear the active line, type `:quit`/`:exit`/`:q` to bail out without sending anything, and rely on the REPL-specific `/help` + `/clear` commands when you run with `--repl`.
-- The wrapper keeps a 500-line scrollback buffer; use Page Up/Down (or Home/End) to browse prior output without leaving the TUI.
+- The REPL scrollback keeps up to 1024 lines; use Page Up/Down (or Home/End) to browse prior output without leaving the TUI, or enable `--tui-log-view` to mirror logs in a dedicated pane.
 - Logs stay inside the ncurses pane by default when `--tui` is active; auto mode hides most mpirun/log noise so only warnings and responses remain, while `--no-tui-log-view` drops back to stdout and `--tui-log-view` explicitly keeps the full log stream.
-- Use the `deepseek_wrapper` helper when you want something closer to the OpenAI Codex UX; it logs MPI output in-line and reuses the same configuration flags under the hood.
 - Use git for change tracking – a clean history keeps regressions easy to spot.
-- When you need a guided UX, run `./src/deepseek_wrapper --np 4 --binary ./src/deepseek_mpi`.
-Every time you hit Enter the wrapper gathers the ongoing conversation, writes a payload file, and invokes `mpirun` with the requested rank count.
-Type `:quit` or press `Esc` to exit.
+- When you need a guided UX, run `mpirun -np 4 ./src/deepseek_mpi --repl`.
+Every time you press `Ctrl+K` the REPL gathers the ongoing conversation, packages it into a payload, and runs inference without spawning a second binary.
+Type `:quit` or press `Esc` to exit the REPL.
-- The wrapper understands slash commands: `/help`, `/attach some.png`, `/np 8`, `/tasks 32`, `/chunk 8192`, `/dry-run off`, `/clear`, `/quit`.
-Attachments automatically detect text vs. binary; documents are inlined and large/binary files are base64 encoded so DeepSeek sees the full content.
+- REPL slash commands are intentionally minimal: `/help` shows shortcuts, `/clear` wipes the staged buffer, `/quit` sets `:quit` for the next submission, and `/np` simply reminds you to restart with a different `-np` if needed.

-### File Attachments & REPL UI
+### REPL File Staging
-- `/attach` accepts common formats (TXT, CSV, XLSX, PDF, PNG, etc.).
-Text-based files are streamed directly (with truncation notices for very large files).
-Binary formats are base64 encoded with metadata.
-- The ncurses UI now shows a chat-style history pane, a live REPL prompt, and a "Last Output" panel so you can inspect the raw MPI logs from the previous inference.
-- Slash commands let you reconfigure ranks, logical tasks, chunk size, and dry-run mode without restarting the wrapper.
+- Press `Tab` to focus the file-path field, type an absolute/relative path, and hit Enter to append the file contents directly into the prompt buffer (a trailing newline is added automatically if the file does not end with one).
+- Large files are pasted verbatim, so be mindful of `--max-request-bytes`—break huge uploads into smaller prompts or rely on `--tasks` so chunking keeps up.
+- The chat-style layout dedicates the top pane to prompt/response history, keeps a live REPL prompt at the bottom, and optionally mirrors the most recent MPI log window when `--tui-log-view` is active.

 ## License
 SPDX-License-Identifier: MIT